wjzhengsh/blockchain/howto/remote_peer_aws.md

 ## Prerequisites
 {: #remote-peer-aws-prerequisites}

-To use a {{site.data.keyword.blockchainfull_notm}} Platform for AWS peer (remote peer), you must have an organization that is a member of a blockchain network that is hosted on IBM Blockchain Platform.
+To use an {{site.data.keyword.blockchainfull_notm}} Platform for AWS peer (remote peer), you must have an organization that is a member of a blockchain network that is hosted on {{site.data.keyword.blockchainfull_notm}} Platform.
 You need to use the Network Monitor on IBM Cloud to access network credentials and API endpoints of your network.
 If you are not a member of any blockchain network, you need to create or join a network.
 For more information, see [Creating a network](/docs/services/blockchain/get_start.html#getting-started-with-enterprise-plan-create-network) or [Joining a network](/docs/services/blockchain/get_start.html#getting-started-with-enterprise-plan-join-nw).

 The default VPC instance type for the peer is `m4.xlarge`.
 You should optimize the instance type you choose based on your cpu, memory and storage requirements.
 The peer requires at least:
 -	2x CPU